EOSullivanBerlin/CV/README.md

 A large part of my motivation for changing my career was to challenge myself and learn something new.
 The learning curve at Makers was steep (just the way I like it) and three programming languages, four web frame-works, numerous testing frame-works and a philosophy for code craftsmanship and team work later and I can report that I have barely whet my appetite.

 #### Philosophy
 Agile was a completely new concept to me starting Makers - I am a new convert.
-Its efficacy was made clear to me during numerous team projects where we created web applications very quickly and easily.
+Its efficacy was obvious during numerous team projects where we created web applications very quickly and easily.
 There are many aspects to Agile that I could rave about but what I am most impressed with the way it simultaneously addresses issues at multiple levels of abstraction, from the individual, team, the clients role, communication and company.
 Its clear from the small taste I have had that adopting this philosophy at any of the levels will positively impact performance but together the benefits are far more than the sum of there parts.
 I want to work in a company that believes in and implements these methodologies.

-#### Communication
-Years of working as a script and storyboard artist for an explainer video company has honed my ability to compressing complex concepts into concise and entertaining videos and presentations.
-The lessons I learned about writing and storytelling are so important for clear and engaging communication in any medium.

-#### People Person
-I am an outgoing and friendly person who is very interested in other people.
-I quickly establish professional and jovial relationships with clients and co-workers.
-Don't belive me?
-Why not get in touch and see for yourself.

 ## What did I do before I became a Devloper?